MazamaScience/reports/CA/CA_AB_617.md

 _TODO_

-## Which of the AQMDs have made the most progress?
+## Which of the Air Quality Managment Districts (AQMDs) have made the most progress?

+_TODO_

+## What other organizations (federal agencies universities, NGOs, ...) have been working with community data.

 _TODO_